History menu >

 The Metropolitan Internment Act 1850 allowed for the provision of publicly-funded cemeteries in London.
 The subsequent Burial Act 1853 extended this provision nationwide.
 This led to the growth in cemetery construction by companies and publicly financed burial boards/councils.

 Great Malvern Cemetery in Wilton Road opened in 1861, the need arising from the increase in population resulting from the 'water cure'.
-The photo above shows the arch near the Wilton Road entrance.
+The photo above shows the arch between the two chapels near the Wilton Road entrance.

 It is quiet and peaceful with views looking upwards towards the Hills.
 The photo below shows the modern section looking west.